nculwell/MathStudy/Sciences.md

 ### Quantum

-- Shankar. *Principles of Quantum Mechanics, 2nd Edition*
+- Shankar. *Principles of Quantum Mechanics*
 - Griffiths. *Introduction to Quantum Mechanics*
 - Dirac. *The Principles of Quantum Mechanics*
 - Bohm. *Quantum Theory*